Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 {The ML estimator in \eqref{eq:logit} with $\lambda=0$ finds an estimate $\pi=e^{\hat{\theta}}$ that maximizes the log-likelihood, and in general ML estimate does not coincide with the minimum mean squared error estimator.
 From the figure we see that it intact achieves the minimum mean squared error and matches the CRB. }

 {What is perhaps surprising is that for all the parameters that we experimented with, the RMSE achieved by Rank Centrality is almost indistinguishable with that of ML estimate and the CRB.
-Thus, coupled with the minimax lower-bounds, one cannot do better than Rank Centrality. }
+Thus, coupled with the minimax lower-bounds, one cannot do better than Rank Centrality \finalcomment{under the BTL model.} }